-Here's what you need to know to decide if you should refinance your mortgage, and how to do it the right way.
-(House rich, here you come!)
+So if you're ready to get started, here's what you need to know to decide if you should refinance your mortgage, and how to do it the right way.

 Simply put, refinancing your mortgage means paying off your existing loan with a new loan that has a lower interest rate.

-If interest rates have fallen since you got your initial home loan, or if your credit score has improved enough that you might be eligible for a lower rate, you could potentially save a lot of money on your monthly payment, according to the Federal Reserve's guidelines on when and how to refinance your mortgage.
+If interest rates have fallen since you got your initial home loan, or if your credit score has improved enough that you might be eligible for a lower rate, you could potentially save a lot of money on your monthly payment.

-Translation: A more affordable solution to paying off your mortgage may exist.
-(Music to your ears, we know!)
+Translation: A more affordable solution to paying off your mortgage may exist!

 Consider these three ways to pay less money for your mortgage via mortgage refinancing: